Joshuavh47/C212FinalProjectArcade/README.md

-Arcade game for our C212 Final Project.
+Arcade game for our CSCI-C 212 Final Project.
 Grade: 102/100